Dave Heaton (Wisconsin politician)

-Dave Heaton (born October 19, 1971) is an American businessman and politician and a former member of the Wisconsin State Assembly.
+Dave Heaton (born October 19, 1971) is an American businessman, lawyer, and Republican politician from Wausau, Wisconsin.
+He was a member of the Wisconsin State Assembly for one term, representing the 85th Assembly district during the 102nd Wisconsin Legislature.

 Background

 Dave Heaton grew up in a family of 15 siblings.
-After high school, he joined the Air National Guard where he served from 1990–1996 while simultaneously working his way through college.
+After high school, he joined the Air National Guard where he served from 1990 to 1996 while simultaneously working his way through college.
 In 1998, Heaton earned his Juris Doctor degree from DePaul University law school and worked as a prosecutor in Cook County, Illinois.
 Heaton's career then moved into the private sector as he transitioned from the practice of law into business roles.
 He currently works as a reinsurance consultant for a company in Wausau.

 Elective office

 On April 24, 2014 Heaton announced has candidacy for Wisconsin's 85th Assembly District.
 Heaton was unopposed in the August Republican primary and on November 4, 2014 Heaton defeated incumbent Mandy Wright by 85 votes out of the over 22,000 cast.
 After the completion of the final canvass of votes his opponent conceded the tight race.
 Heaton is the first Republican to represent Wausau in the Assembly in over 50 years.